 Once your Atmega328p has the bootloader on it, you can upload programs to it using the USB-to-serial converter (FTDI chip) on the Arduino board.
 To do that, remove the microcontroller from the Arduino board (as shown in the figure below) so the FTDI chip can talk to the microcontroller on the breadboard instead.

 The schematic below shows how to connect the RX and TX lines from the Arduino board to the Atmega328p on the breadboard.
-To program the microcontroller, do the normal procedures (you can see this in the video at the end of this tutorial).
+To program the microcontroller, do the normal procedures (you can see this in the video at the beginning of this tutorial).